Pitié-Salpêtrière Hospital: Hospital Chapel

-Chapelle de la Salpêtrière (Hospital Chapel), at n° 47 Boulevard de l'Hôpital is one of the masterpieces of Libéral Bruant, architect of Les Invalides.
-It was built around 1675, on the model of a Greek cross and has four central chapels each capable of holding a congregation of some 1,000 people.
+Chapelle de la Salpêtrière (Hospital Chapel), at 47 Boulevard de l'Hôpital is one of the masterpieces of Libéral Bruant, architect of Les Invalides.
+It was built around 1675 in the form of a Greek cross and has four central chapels each capable of holding a congregation of some 1,000 people.
 Its central octagonal cupola is illuminated by picture windows in circular arcs.